benbp/on-taskgraph/README.md

 ### Hybrid mode

+Hybrid mode runs both the Task Scheduler and Task Runner modes within one process.

+### Domains

+Domains allow for running a workflow process that only handles a subset of workflows and tasks, i.e. those within its domain.
+For example, you could run a workflow on a specific network segment that handles all workflows for a subset of machines:

+    node index.js --domain cluster1

+If you then schedule workflows within the cluster1 domain, only this workflow process with network access to the machines will run those workflows.

+Domains can also be useful under high load when certain classes of workflows need to be prioritized, such that a process or set of processes can be run in a dedicated fashion only for that class of workflows.

 ## API commands

 When running the on-http process, these are some common API commands you can send: